cepthomas/Nebulua/README.md

 - Replace it with [virtualmidisynth](https://coolsoft.altervista.org/en/virtualmidisynth) and your favorite soundfont.
 - If you are using a DAW for sound generation, you can use a virtual midi loopback like [loopMIDI](http://www.tobias-erichsen.de/software/loopmidi.html) to send to it.

+## Caveats

+- Currently this is a build-and-run-it-yourself configuration.
+Eventually an installer may be provided.
+- Building this solution requires [LuaBagOfTricks](https://github.com/cepthomas/LuaBagOfTricks) in a folder named `LBOT` at the top level.
+This can be done one of several ways:
+  - git submodule
+  - copy of pertinent parts
+  - symlink: `mklink /d some_path\Nebulua\LBOT other_path\LuaBagOfTricks`
+- VirtualMIDISynth has a significant delay after realtime midi inputs.
+This will not be a problem if you are just playing a midi file.
+- Running in VS debugger has a very slow startup.
+Running from the exe or cli is ok.

 ## Example Script Files